 \subsection{Mortality}

-Denote by $T_x$, the future life time of the individual aged $x$, which is a random variable independent of the filtration $\mathbb{F}$ in the financial market.
-Then, we can introduce the following actuarial notations
+Denote by $T_x$ the future lifetime of the individual aged $x$, which is a random variable independent of the filtration $\mathbb{F}$ in the financial market.
+Next, we can introduce the following actuarial notations

 where $_{t}p_x$ is the probability that the individual alive at age $x$ survives to at least age $x+t$, $_{t}q_x$ is the probability that the individual aged $x$ dies before $x+t$.
 Following actuarial practice, we also define the force of mortality (hazard rate)